redsanket/spark/external/storm/guide/reference/index.rst

 Startup/Shutdown
 ################

-Supervisors start with a log message similar to "Starting supervisor with id ....".
+Supervisors start with a log message similar to "Starting supervisor for storm version ...".
 The supervisor does not log a message when it is stopped manually.

 Launching & Killing Workers